rakhadjo/telegram_bot_fun/README.md

 - `/joke` returns a random joke
 - `/kanyeQuote` returns a random Kanye West quote
 - `/chucknorrisfax` returns a random fact about Chuck Norris
+- more to come!

 ## Usage
 Aside from the default Python gitignore, there is a `config.py` file that is in the `.gitignore`. `config.py` contains the API Key for the chat bot, and the random cat images API.

+The chat bot is hosted on heroku, under `cursed-telegram-bot`.

 FYI:
 `config.py`: